Last Updated on October 30, 2023

 The alignment system has been a part of Dungeons and Dragons for the better part of half a century.
-The 3×3 grid has infiltrated popular culture of all kinds from memes to online quizzes.
-You can even take an alignment quiz on Wizard’s site here!
+The 3×3 grid has infiltrated popular culture of all kinds from memes to quizzes.

 Put simply, the alignment system is a way for DnD to categorize the morality of characters, NPCs, monsters, and even races and societies.
 They are traditionally broken down into nine categories: